Trump Issues First Executive Order on Cybersecurity: While Goals Are Ambitious, Timelines Are Tight

 At several points across the past three months, previously circulated drafts of the executive order did not allocate direct cybersecurity responsibility to agency heads, nor did it include the Federal Bureau of Investigation in its infrastructure review; both features are now included in the signed Order.
 By including defense and intelligence agencies in the infrastructure review, the executive order also allocates more responsibility to the military for federal cybersecurity, which had been previously resisted by the Obama administration.

 Beyond the Order’s reporting and review requirements, the Order does signal the growing importance of the NIST Cybersecurity Framework on both the public and private sectors.
 The NIST Cybersecurity Framework was originally published in 2014 as a voluntary set of guidelines for federal agencies.
 Increasingly, regulators have referenced the NIST Cybersecurity Framework in their industry guidance and enforcement actions in an effort to guide companies toward its adoption.
 Now entities conducting business with federal agencies, directly or indirectly, should anticipate that government agencies will expect that those with whom those agencies do business will have adopted and be operating under the NIST Cybersecurity Framework or a widely recognized alternative.
 Moreover, the emphasis the Order places on consolidation of services should lead more service providers to consider the benefits of becoming FEDRAMP-certified.

-For more information regarding the May 11 executive order or to discuss cybersecurity issues more generally, please contact Heather Egan Sussman, Jim DeGraw, Rohan Massey, Doug Meal, Seth Harrington, David McIntosh, Mark Szpak, Michelle Visser, Marc Berger, Laura Hoey, David Cohen, Dan Freshman, or another member of Ropes & Gray’s leading privacy & data security team.
+For more information regarding the May 11 executive order or to discuss cybersecurity issues more generally, please contact Heather Egan Sussman, Jim DeGraw, Rohan Massey, Doug Meal, Seth Harrington, David McIntosh, Mark Szpak, Michelle Visser, Laura Hoey, David Cohen, Dan Freshman, or another member of Ropes & Gray’s leading privacy & data security team.